Berlin (band): Eventual success

-Terri Nunn rejoined the band as singer in 1980, and they signed to independent label Enigma Records on which they released a double A-sided single, "Tell Me Why" / "The Metro".
-The single was intended as a one-off, since Crawford was by then focusing on his new band Fahrenheit and regarded Berlin as a "just for fun" side project.
+Nunn rejoined the band as singer in 1980, after which they signed to independent label Enigma Records.
+They then released a double A-sided single, "Tell Me Why" / "The Metro".
+The single was intended as a one-off, since Crawford was by then focusing on his new band, Fahrenheit, and regarded Berlin as a "just for fun" side project.
 However, the single was a success, helping to finance the EP album, Pleasure Victim, which was recorded on a $2,900 budget.
-The EP included their first significant hit: the controversial synth-driven "Sex (I'm A...)"
+The EP included their first significant hit: the controversial synth-driven "Sex (I'm a ...)"
 (1982), which was banned by some radio stations due to its graphic lyrics.
 The song was intentionally written and composed to get airplay on Los Angeles area radio station KROQ, which specialized in playing music that was not heard on other stations, and of which members of the group were fans.
 Due to the attention brought on by the single, wider release offers were made by larger record labels for Pleasure Victim.
 Geffen Records' offer was accepted and the label re-released Pleasure Victim worldwide in early 1983.
 The label also re-released "The Metro", which then became another hit.
-The band appeared at the 1983 US Festival.
+By this point, the band consisted of core members Nunn, Crawford, and long-time keyboardist/guitarist David Diamond, augmented by guitarist Ric Olsen, keyboardist Matt Reid, and a series of drummers.
+Van Patten still contributed heavily to Pleasure Victim but was ultimately replaced by Rod Learned, who performed on Pleasure Victims opening track and later appeared with the band during their performance at the 1983 US Festival.
+Learned's tenure in the band proved short-lived, and by the following year, new drummer Rob Brill had joined the group in his place.

 In 1984, the band released their next album, Love Life, and the single "No More Words", whose subsequent video saw Terri Nunn and bandmates re-enact a Bonnie and Clyde-style car chase and shoot-out, became their first top-40 hit.
 "Take My Breath Away" (for the movie Top Gun soundtrack), co-written and produced by Giorgio Moroder, became their best-selling single in 1986 and a huge international hit, but also their last big hit.

 Members

 Aside from Nunn, members of the band were founding member John Crawford (primary songwriter, bass guitar and synthesizer), and David Diamond (synthesizer & guitar).
 Ric Olsen (lead guitar) was brought in during the final recording of Pleasure Victim.
-Other members added were Matt Reid (synthesizer), Rob Brill (drums: 1983–1987) and Rod Learned (drums: 1979–1983).
+Other members added were Matt Reid (synthesizer), Rod Learned (drums: 1982–1983) and Rob Brill (drums: 1983–1987).
 Berlin's breakout EP, 1982's Pleasure Victim, featured Nunn, Crawford, and Diamond, as well as guitarist Olsen, drummer, synthesist and producer Dan Van Patten and guitarist Chris Ruiz-Velasco.
-(These last two were founding members, along with Crawford and original male vocalist Tyson A. Cobb.)
 Before Pleasure Victim was completed, Van Patten and Ruiz-Velasco parted ways with Nunn, Crawford, and Diamond.
 Ric Olsen was brought in to complete tracks on Pleasure Victim.